jtf-1/FUN-MAP_CAUCASUS/README.md

 DYNAMIC DECK TEMPLATES
 ======================

 Application and removal of Dynamic Deck Templates is available in the F10 menu under "Dynamic Deck".
-Full and partial templates can be applied to supported ships.
+Complete and partial templates can be applied to supported ships.

-Full templates contain a omplete set of objects for Launch or Recovery.
-If a full template is applied all existing statics will be cleared from the deck first.
+Complete templates contain a full set of static objects for Launch or Recovery.
+If a Complete template is applied all existing statics will be cleared from the deck first.

 Partial templates can be added to or subtracted from a clear deck or a deck containing other partial templates.
-Partial templates cannot be added or removed from a full template that has already been applied.
+Partial templates cannot be added to, or removed from, a Complete template that has already been applied.

 The "Clear Deck" command will remove all statics from the deck.